 Applicant must document the amount and type of in-kind resource that will be contributed to the fulfillment of the project and include this information in the detail budget breakdown.

 E. Principal Investigator Resume

 Please include a resume for the technical lead for the proposed project.
 The resume should only include relevant professional experience.
+Do not include personal address, phone number, or email.

 F. Data Management Plan